ContHutch++: Stochastic trace estimation for implicit integral operators: Background material

 In particular, $\Hutch++$ has the following probabilistic error bound~\cite[Theorem 1.1]{Hutch++}: \begin{theorem} Let $\varepsilon>0$, $0<\delta <1$, and $A \in \mathbb{R}^{n\times n}$ be symmetric PSD.
 If $\Hutch++$ is used with $m = \mathcal{O}(\sqrt{\log(1/\delta)}/\varepsilon + \log(1/\delta))$ matrix-vector products, then with probability $\geq 1 - \delta$,

 \end{theorem}

 \Cref{sec:Results} extends the $\Hutch++$ estimator to one for continuous functions $f:\Omega \times \Omega \to \R$.
 Our algorithm follows the same general steps, but some added complications result from using functions instead of matrices.
-However, we obtain the same asymptotic bound of $\mathcal{O}(\sqrt{\log(1/\delta)}/\varepsilon + \log(1/\delta))$ (see~\cref{cor:ContHutch++} in~\cref{sec:ContHutch++}) for the required number of operator-function products of the form~\cref{eq:operatorFunction}.
+We derive a rigorous bound on the number of operator-function products required (see~\cref{cor:ContHutch++}) and argue in~\cref{sec:ContHutch++} that, in a suitable parameter regime, the continuous analogue achieves the same optimal scaling as the finite-dimensional result in~\cref{thm:Hutch++}.